 A Certificate is in effect a market entry ticket indicating capability to provide a service.
 It is sufficient on its own to provide services other than air traffic services, i.e. Communication, Navigation and Surveillance (CNS) , Aeronautical Information Services (AIS) or Meterological Services.

 However a Company or Organisation cannot provide air traffic services at a specified location without demonstrating the capability of practically providing such services to the satisfaction of the CAA.
 This requires a certificated provider to obtain, in addition, a ‘Letter of Designation’ (addressed below).

 Where a Certificated Air Traffic Service Provider (ATSP) intends to provide services at a new location, usually an aerodrome, the ATSP must be in possession of a ‘Letter of Designation’ before such services can be supplied.

 A ‘Letter of Designation’ is issued by the CAA pursuant to Article 8(1) of the Service Provision Regulation and Regulation 4 of the Single European Sky (Functions of the National Supervisory Authority) Regulations 2006.

 Where the ATSP intends to provide an Air Traffic Control (ATC) service at the new location it must also obtain certification as a Training Organisation at that location, as indicated above.

-The process of designation for a certificated ATSP requires the following to be achieved:
+The process of designation for a certificated ATSP requires: